 British Airways said that the biometric gates allowed its staff to board almost 240 passengers in approximately 10 minutes and Lufthansa has now said that it can use the gates to board an A380 (509 passengers) in approximately 20 minutes….so both airlines are in the same ballpark when it comes to the speed they claim they can get passengers to board.

-But I’m still sceptical.
+But I’m still skeptical.

-As I said when I wrote about the British Airways announcement, there are elements to boarding that can’t be speeded up by biometric gates (late passengers, incompetent passengers, passengers who can’t find their seats, passengers clogging up the aisles etc…) so I’m not convinced that we’ll see boarding speeded up by all that much.
+As I said when I wrote about the British Airways announcement, there are elements to boarding that can’t be speeded up by biometric gates (late passengers, incompetent passengers, passengers who can’t find their seats, passengers clogging up the aisles, etc…) so I’m not convinced that we’ll see boarding speeded up by all that much.

 I’m sure the gates can process a lot more people per minute than gate agents (no argument there) but this could just lead to long lines on jet bridges and in the area just past the gates as the new technology proves too efficient for the real weak link in the boarding process – passengers.